-When you e-mail me, please try to have a somewhat formal subject line so that I do not accidentally miss your e-mail or confuse it with junk mail.
-(For example: POLS Course Number: Your reason for e-mailing (E.g. POLS 2311: Question about the Mid-term).
+When you e-mail me, please try to have a somewhat formal subject line so that I do not accidentally miss your e-mail.
+(For example: POLS Course Number: Your reason for e-mailing (E.g. POLS 2311: Question about the Midterm).